YIN AND YANG HEALING

 Other Major Influences On Yin And Yang.
 Personal habits matter, such as answering the call of nature quickly.
 Otherwise one becomes quite depleted and yin.
 Other factors are the colors one wears, aloneness versus being more social, one’s companions and partners, and more.
 These may be discussed in a later article.
 However, they are generally not as important as the factors discussed above.

-SYMBOLS OF BALANCE OF THE FORCES OF NATURE
+RELIGIOUS SYMBOLS OFTEN SIGNIFY THE BALANCE OF FORCES OF NATURE

 It is interesting that the symbols of most major religions are those of balancing the forces of yin and yang.
 This applies to the Christian cross, the Jewish star, the Taoist circle of yin and yang, and some others.
 The Muslim symbol is not one of balance, interestingly.